-In formulating the Framework care was also taken to reflect both the United Nations Sustainable Development Goals (SDGs) and, on the best effort basis, the latest reports on the European Union Green Bond Standard (EU GBS)5 and the European taxonomy for sustainable activities (EU Taxonomy), prepared by the Technical Expert Group.
-Potential changes of the GBP or developments with regards to the EU GBS or EU Taxonomy will be reflected in future versions of the Framework, which will either keep or improve the current levels of transparency and reporting and will provide for external review by an entity which is eligible or accredited under any such prevailing principles or standards.
+In formulating the Framework care was also taken to reflect both the United Nations Sustainable Development Goals (SDGs) and, on the best effort basis the European taxonomy for sustainable activities (EU Taxonomy), prepared by the Technical Expert Group.
+Potential changes of the GBP or developments with regards to the EU Taxonomy will be reflected in future versions of the Framework, which will either keep or improve the current levels of transparency and reporting and will provide for external review by an entity which is eligible or accredited under any such prevailing principles or standards.

-2. Use of Proceeds
+Use of Proceeds

-An amount equivalent to the net proceeds raised by the issuance of Green, Social or Sustainability Bonds shall be used to finance or re-finance, in part or in full, new or existing Eligible Loans providing distinct environmental and/ or social benefits.6 Eligible Loans can be loans originated by RBRO or Raiffeisen Leasing IFN, a wholly owned (99.99%) subsidiary of RBRO.
+An amount equivalent to the net proceeds raised by the issuance of Green, Social or Sustainability Bonds shall be used to finance or re-finance, in part or in full, new or existing Eligible Loans, providing distinct environmental and/or social benefits1.
+Eligible Loans can be loans originated by RBRO or Raiffeisen Leasing IFN, a wholly owned (99.99%) subsidiary of RBRO.